 Mastercard has an alternative to a virtual credit card as it offers its own digital wallet called Masterpass.
 Similar to virtual credit cards, Masterpass helps you hide your credit card information from online merchants.
 But unlike virtual credit cards that have wide online acceptance, you can only use Masterpass at participating retailers.

-Compare credit cards with a virtual card option
+Compare virtual card options

 Pros and Cons of virtual credit cards